 Not all companies that offer self-directed IRAs offer this service, though.
 Instead, you’ll have to find a custodian or trustee willing to hold the gold on your behalf at an approved depository.
 A depository is just a fancy name for a place to hold things, such as a bank vault.
 You then purchase gold through a broker and the custodian takes physical possession of the gold by storing it at the depository.

 Self-directed gold IRAs can be either a traditional or Roth IRA depending on your preferences.
 No matter which option you choose, the contribution limits for both types of IRAs are the same for a gold IRA as a regular IRA.
-In 2023, you can contribute up to $6,500 to the account if you qualify.
-People aged 50 or older can contribute up to $7,500.
-The limit increases in 2024, up to $7,000 if you're younger than 50 or $8,000 if you're 50 or older.
+In 2023, you could contribute up to $6,500 to the account if you qualified.
+People aged 50 or older could contribute an additional $1,000 on top of that in catchup contributions.
+The limit increases in 2024, up to $7,000 if you're younger than 50, with an additional $1,000 in catchup contribution allowance if you're 50 or older.

 A traditional IRA may allow a tax deduction when you make account contributions.
 Any earnings grow tax-deferred until you withdraw the money, at which time you have to pay ordinary income taxes on it.